cvalerio/browscap-builder-docker/README.md

 # browscap-builder-docker
-A docker container used to build browscap files
+A docker container used to build https://browscap.org browser detection files.

 # usage